ministryofjustice/analytics-platform-status-page/README.md

 This is the repository containing the Analytical Platform status page.

-The static website is under the `/analytical-platform` directory.

 The static website is generated using [Hugo](https://gohugo.io/) a popular static website generator.